Skip to main content

 Reports & Auditing

-As seen earlier, Kyverno has two types of validationFailureAction, Audit mode that will allow resouces to be created, and report the action in the Policy Reports, or Enforce which will deny the resource creation, but also not add an entry in the Policy Reports.
-For example, if a Policy in Audit mode contain a single rule which requires all resources to set the label CostCenter and a Pod is created without the that, Kyverno will allow the Pod’s creation but record it as a FAIL result in a Policy Report due the rule violation.
-If this same Policy is configured with Enforce mode, Kyverno will immediately block the resource creation and this will not generate an entry in the Policy Reports, however if the Pod is created in compliance with the rule, it will be reported as PASS in the report.
-It is possible to check blocked actions in the Kubernetes events for the Namespace where the action was requested.
+For example, if a Policy in Audit mode contains a single rule requiring all Deployments to set the label CostCenter on their pod template, and a Deployment is created without that label, Kyverno will allow the Deployment's creation but record it as a FAIL result in a Policy Report due to the rule violation.
+If this same Policy is configured with Enforce mode, Kyverno will immediately block the Deployment creation, and this will not generate an entry in the Policy Reports.
+However, if the Deployment is created in compliance with the rule, it will be reported as PASS in the report.
+You can check blocked actions in the Kubernetes events for the Namespace where the action was requested.

 ~$kubectl get policyreports -A